- Search The Registry

 Rhodes entered the Cape Parliament at the age of 27 in 1880, and a decade later became Prime Minister.
 One of Rhodes's primary motivations in politics and business was his professed belief that the Anglo-Saxon race was, to quote a letter of 1877, "the first race in the world".
 Under the reasoning that "the more of the world we inhabit the better it is for the human race".
 Rhodes wanted to expand the British Empire because he believed that the Anglo-Saxon race was destined to greatness.
 In his last will and testament, Rhodes said of the English, "I contend that we are the first race in the world, and that the more of the world we inhabit the better it is for the human race.
 I contend that every acre added to our territory means the birth of more of the English race who otherwise would not be brought into existence."

 It is said that he wanted to develop an American elite of philosopher-kings who would have the United States rejoin the British Empire.
 Rhodes also respected and admired the Germans and their Kaiser, he allowed German students to be included in the Rhodes scholarships.
 He believed that eventually the United Kingdom (including Ireland), the US, and Germany together would dominate the world and ensure perpetual peace.
-Rhodes's views on race have been debated; he supported the rights of Black Africans to vote, but critics have labelled him as an "architect of apartheid" and a "white supremacist", particularly since 2015.
+Rhodes's views on race have been debated; he supported the rights of Black Africans to vote, but critics have labeled him as an "architect of apartheid" and a "white supremacist", particularly since 2015.
 According to some, Rhodes was "unhappy that in many Cape Constituencies, Africans could be decisive if more of them exercised this right to vote under current law [referring to the Cape Qualified Franchise]," with Rhodes arguing that "the native is to be treated as a child and denied the franchise.
 We must adopt a system of despotism, such as works in India, in our relations with the barbarism of South Africa".

 Rhodes advocated the governance of indigenous Africans living in the Cape Colony "in a state of barbarism and communal tenure" as "a subject race.
 I do not go so far as the member for Victoria West, who would not give the black man a vote. ...
 If the whites maintain their position as the supreme race, the day may come when we shall be thankful that we have the natives with us in their proper position."
 However, historian Raymond C. Mensing, notes that "Rhodes was not a biological or maximal racist.
 Despite his support for what became the basis for the apartheid system, he is best seen as a cultural or minimal racist".
 Rhodes advocated greater self-government for the Cape Colony, in line with his preference for the empire to be controlled by local settlers and politicians rather than by London.
 Scholar and white Zimbabwean author Peter Godwin, whilst critical of Rhodes, writes that he needs to be viewed via the prisms and cultural and social perspective of his era, positing that Rhodes "was no 19th-century Hitler.
 He wasn't so much a freak as a man of his time...Rhodes and the white pioneers in southern Africa did behave despicably by today's standards, but no worse than the white settlers in North America, South America, and Australia; and in some senses better, considering that the genocide of natives in Africa was less complete.
 For all the former African colonies are now ruled by indigenous peoples, unlike the Americas and the Antipodes, most of whose aboriginal natives were all but exterminated."

 Rhodes never married, historians such as Robin Brown have suggested that Rhodes was a homosexual who was in love with his private secretary, Neville Pickering.
 Rhodes was Prime Minister of the Cape Colony from 1890 to 1896.
-An ardent believer in British imperialism, Rhodes and his British South Africa Company founded the southern African territory of Rhodesia (now Zimbabwe and Zambia), which the company named after him in 1895.
+An ardent believer in British imperialism, Rhodes and his British South Africa Company invaded the southern African territory of Rhodesia (now Zimbabwe and Zambia), which the company named after him in 1895.
 South Africa's Rhodes University is also named after him.
 After overseeing the formation of Rhodesia during the early 1890s, he was forced to resign as Prime Minister in 1896 after the disastrous Jameson Raid, an unauthorized attack on Paul Kruger's South African Republic (or Transvaal).
 His career never recovered.
 Rhodes set up the provisions of the Rhodes Scholarship, which is funded by his estate.
 He also put much effort towards his vision of a Cape to Cairo Railway through British territory.

 As part of his legacy, on his death (March 26, 1902) Rhodes left a significant amount of money to be used to finance talented young scholars ("race" was not a criterion) at Oxford the Rhodes Scholarship.
 Currently, in Oxford a number of those South African and Zimbabwean recipients of funds from his legacy are campaigning for his statue to be removed from display in Oxford.
 When asked if there was any double standard or hypocrisy in being funded by the Rhodes Scholarship fund and benefiting from the opportunity, whilst at the same time, campaigning against the legacy of Rhodes, one of the South African campaigners, Ntokozo Qwabe, replied that "this scholarship does not buy our silence...There is no hypocrisy in being a recipient of a Rhodes scholarship and being publicly critical of Cecil Rhodes and his legacy...
 There is no clause that binds us to find 'the good' in Rhodes’ character, nor to sanitize the imperialist, colonial agenda he propagated".
 In June 2020 the governing body of Oxford's Oriel college voted to remove the statue of Rhodes.